Techscaler Catalyst

 Who is eligible for Techscaler Catalyst?

 To participate, you must be an early stage member (or later) of Techscaler.
-This means you are a founder who is doing any of the below:
+This means you are a founder and you are:

 - Working on your startup for more than 8 hours per week

-- Developed a clickable prototype, product demo, minimum viable product (MVP), or a more developed version that has been shared with potential customers for feedback
+- Developed a clickable prototype, product demo, minimum viable product (MVP), or a more developed version that has been shared with potential customers for feedback, OR

 - Registered your company

-In addition to meeting stage requirements, completion of Techscaler Discovery, our self-paced online course, is a requirement of joining Catalyst.
+In addition to meeting stage requirements, completion of Techscaler Discovery, our self-paced online course, is strongly advised in advance of joining Catalyst.
 This is to ensure all participants joining the course have the same baseline knowledge.
 You can complete the course in your own time.

 Ready to get started with Techscaler Catalyst?

-The course is free for early-stage Techscaler members!
+The accelerator is funded for early-stage Techscaler members.
 Register your interest here, and we'll guide you through the next steps.

 Not a Techscaler member yet?
 You'll be prompted to apply.